 Nightclub injuries are especially common in Las Vegas.
 Because most bar and nightclub employees do not have adequate finances to fully compensate an injured patron, the plaintiff may turn to suing the nightclub owner.

-Assaults by Nightclub Bouncers and Security
+Assaults by Nightclub Security Personnel

 A Bouncer’s Defense